- Boost / fuel controlled, variable injection

 QUALITY through technical know-how from the motorsports

-Over the years, Snow Performance has become the world´s leading manufacturer in Water-Methanol Injection Systems.
-Each system has been designed and tested by engineers to ensure reliability and robustness.
+Over the years, SNOW Performance has become the world´s leading manufacturer in Water-Methanol Injection Systems and also OE supplier for well-known car manufactures like BMW M. Each system has been designed and tested by engineers to ensure reliability and robustness.

 Extremely easy to set up and dial in - the software creates a delivery map based on boost and/or EFI signal from just a few easy to set points you punch in from the drivers seat.
 The LCD Screen displays boost pressure, fuel injector duty cycle, as well as water-methanol injection percent.
 Quick, easy, positive adjustments are made with 2 push buttons.
 Low profile design allows for easy-to-view and discrete mounting..